timothymiller/full-stack-2019/README.md

 # MERN + Ant Design +  GraphQL + Next.js Production Template

 Deploying web apps to production is hard.
-This GPLv3-licensed open source template contains sensible defaults for web apps integrating a database (MongoDB, MySQL, or PostgreSQL), Express, React, & Node.js, otherwise known as the MERN stack.
+This GPLv3-licensed open source template contains sensible defaults for web apps implementing MongoDB, Express, React, & Node.js, otherwise known as the MERN stack.

 This template improves upon a pure MERN stack by including nice-to-have technologies, such as Ant Design, GraphQL, TypeScript, LESS, and JSX in Markdown.
-I include some example components demonstrating how the frontend & backend interact, following best practices in a serverless enviornment.
+I include example components demonstrating how the frontend & backend interact, following best practices in a serverless enviornment.

 I use this template as a starting point for all my web apps.
 If this template helps you, please consider [leaving me an endorsement on LinkedIn](https://www.linkedin.com/in/timothymillerdev/).